bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-07-26-newsletter.md

 [Lightning BLIPs][blips repo], [Bitcoin Inquisition][bitcoin inquisition
 repo], and [BINANAs][binana repo]._

-FIXME:Gustavojfe

-- [Bitcoin Core #30320][] assumeutxo: Don't load a snapshot if it's not in the best header chain
+- [Bitcoin Core #30320][] updates [assumeUTXO][topic assumeutxo] behavior to
+  avoid loading a snapshot if it's not an ancestor of the current best header `m_best_header` and instead sync as a regular node.
+If the snapshot later becomes an ancestor of the best header due to a chain reorganization, assumeUTXO snapshot loading resumes.

-- [Bitcoin Core #29523][] Wallet:  Add `max_tx_weight` to transaction funding options (take 2)

-- [Core Lightning #7461][]
-    - offers: add self-fetchinvoices for offers, and self-pay for the resulting invoice. <!-- maybe related to https://bitcoinops.org/en/newsletters/2023/08/02/#core-lightning-6399 -->
-    - plugins/offers: create blinded path if necessary.
-    - plugin/pay: Handle paying to blinded path starting with us.
+- [Bitcoin Core #29523][] adds a `max_tx_weight` option to transaction funding RPC commands `fundrawtransaction`, `walletcreatefundedpsbt`, and `send`.
+This ensures the resulting transaction weight doesn't exceed the specified limit, which can be beneficial for future [RBF][topic rbf] attempts or for specific transaction protocols.
+If not set, the `MAX_STANDARD_TX_WEIGHT` of 400,000 weight units (100,000 vbytes) is used as the default value.

+- [Core Lightning #7461][] adds support for nodes to self-fetch and self-pay [BOLT12 offers][topic offers] and invoices, which may simplify account management code that calls CLN in the background as described in [Newsletter #262][cln self-pay].
+The PR also allows nodes to pay an invoice even if the node itself is the head of the [blinded path][topic rv routing].
+  In addition, unannounced nodes (those without [unannounced channels][topic unannounced channels]) can now create offers by automatically adding a blinded path whose penultimate hop is one of their channel peers.

-- [Eclair #2881][] Reject new `static_remote_key` channels
+- [Eclair #2881][] removes support for new incoming `static_remote_key`
+  channels, while maintaining support for existing ones and for new outgoing channels that use this option.
+Nodes should use [anchor outputs][topic anchor outputs] instead, as incoming `static_remote_key` new channels are now considered obsolete.

 {% assign four_days_after_posting = page.date | date: "%s" | plus: 345600 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=four_days_after_posting %}